Multinational exercise Flaming Thunder demonstrates lethality of NATO forces

-U.S. Army Sgt.
-Jonathan Ward, a field artillery forward observer with Bravo 1st Battalion, 82nd Field Artillery Regiment, in support of Bravo “Eager” Company, 2nd Battalion, 8th Cavalry Regiment, 1st Armored Brigade Combat Team, 1st Cavalry Division, writes down the coordinates for a fire mission during exercise Flaming Thunder at Camp Taurus, Lithuania, Sept.
+U.S. Army Spc.
+Austin Moreland, native of Bloomington, Illinois, and cannon crewmember assigned to 1st Battalion, 82nd field artillery regiment, in support of Bravo Company, 2nd Battalion, 8th Cavalry Regiment, 1st Armored Brigade Combat Team, 1st Cavalry Division, discusses a fire mission training with Lithuanian soldiers during exercise Flaming Thunder at Camp Taurus, Lithuania, Sept.
 25, 2024.
-Exercise Flaming Thunder was a multinational exercise with the purpose of utilizing the Lithuanian Joint Air Ground Integration Cell to provide maximum lethality of indirect fires.
 The 1st Cavalry Division’s mission is to engage in multinational training and exercises across the continent, strengthening interoperability with NATO allies and regional security partners, which provides competent and ready forces to V Corps, America’s forward-deployed corps in Europe.
-(U.S. Army photo by Staff Sgt.
+(U.S. Army video by Staff Sgt.
 Richard Wooten)

 |Date Taken: